Spectral State Compression of Markov Processes: Related Literature

 Our first main results are the minimax upper and lower bounds for estimating low-rank Markov models (Section \ref{sec:procedure}).
-These results are related to the problem of discrete distribution estimation, which is a basic problem that has been considered in both the classic and recent literature \citep{steinhaus1957problem,wilczynski1985minimax,lehmann2006theory,han2015minimax,kamath2015learning}.
-In these works, minimax-optimal estimation results were established for various losses (e.g., total variation distance and Kullback-Leiber divergence) and specific discrete distributions when the observations are generated independently from the target distribution.
+These results are related to the problem of discrete distribution estimation, which is a basic problem that has been considered in both the classic and recent literature \cite{steinhaus1957problem,wilczynski1985minimax,lehmann2006theory,han2015minimax,kamath2015learning}.
+These works established minimax-optimal estimation results or various losses (e.g., total variation distance and Kullback-Leibler divergence) and specific discrete distributions when the observations are generated independently from the target distribution.

 Another related topic is matrix completion, where the goal is to recover a low-rank matrix from a limited number of randomly observable entries.
-Various methods, such as nuclear norm minimization \citep{candes2009exact,recht2011simpler}, projected gradient descent \citep{toh2010accelerated,chen2015fast}, singular value thresholding \citep{cai2010singular,chatterjee2015matrix}, max norm minimization \citep{lee2010practical,cai2013max}, etc, were introduced and extensively studied in the past decade.
-Similar to \citep{cai2010singular,chatterjee2015matrix}, our proposed estimators involve a singular value thresholding step.
+Various methods, such as nuclear norm minimization \cite{candes2009exact,recht2011simpler}, projected gradient descent \cite{toh2010accelerated,chen2015fast}, singular value thresholding \cite{cai2010singular,chatterjee2015matrix}, max norm minimization \cite{lee2010practical,cai2013max}, etc, were introduced and extensively studied in the past decade.
+Similar to \cite{cai2010singular,chatterjee2015matrix}, our proposed estimators involve a singular value thresholding step.
 In contrast to matrix completion, the input data considered in this paper are transitions from a sample path of a random walk - they never reveal any exact entry of the unseen transition matrix and the data are highly dependent.
 In addition, the transition matrix to be estimated is known to be a stochastic matrix, making the problem distinct from matrix completion.